- NAME: Charles Manson

 Answer questions and see how you rank against other players.Play Now

-Although Charles Manson is notoriously connected to the brutal slayings of actress Sharon Tate and other Hollywood residents, he was never actually found guilty of committing the murders himself.
+Born in Ohio in 1934, Charles Manson is notoriously connected to the brutal slayings of actress Sharon Tate and other Hollywood residents, but was never actually found guilty of committing the murders himself.
 However,

-He was born Charles Milles Maddox to Kathleen Maddox, a 16 year old girl, who was both an alcoholic and prostitute.
+Charles Manson was born Charles Milles Maddox on November 12, 1934, in Cincinnati, Ohio, to Kathleen Maddox, a 16-year-old girl who was both an alcoholic and prostitute.
 Kathleen later married William Manson, but the marriage ended quickly and Charles was placed in a boys school.
 Despite running back to his mother, she didn't want anything to do with him.
-Soon Charles was living on the streets and getting by through petty crime.
+Charles was soon living on the streets and getting by through petty crime.

 By 1952, Manson was soon spending more time in prison.
 In total he spent more than half his life (17 years) incarcerated.
 He was noted for being a 'model prisoner'.